lockss/lockss-rtd-manual/docs/installing/running.rst

 Configuring CoreDNS for K3s
 ---------------------------

+..
+COMMENT This section is referenced in the glossary entry for K3s as the end of the sequence of preliminary steps for installing K3s

 During this phase, :program:`install-lockss` will configure CoreDNS to work with K3s, if necessary.
 This phase begins with the heading:

 .. code-block:: text